Mountain-Hydrology-Research-Group/Fluid_Flows/modules/.ipynb_checkpoints/module2-checkpoint.md

 ### Problem 4
+The sea-level chart (below) is drawn for flows in the Northern Hemisphere.

 ![surface pressure](data/SurfacePressure.png)
-The sea-level chart (above) is drawn for flows in the Northern Hemisphere.

 * What are the magnitudes and directions (sketch this) of the geostrophic velocities at points A and B?

 * Will the actual velocity magnitudes be larger or smaller than these estimates?
 Why?